EXPERIENCE THE MAGIC OF LAPITA WITH FESTIVITIES, UNIQUE FLAVOURS AND FAMILY FUN

-(MENAFN- Current Global) Dubai, UAE, 20 January 2025: Experience the ultimate getaway at Lapita, Dubai Parks™ and Resorts, Autograph Collection, where every moment is designed to enchant and excite!
-Lapita’s Magical Escape offers a blend of vibrant celebrations, mouth-watering cuisine, and thrilling adventures, perfect for families and adventure seekers alike.
+(MENAFN- Mid-East Info) Dubai, UAE: Experience the ultimate getaway at Lapita, Dubai ParksTM and Resorts, Autograph Collection , where every moment is designed to enchant and excite!
+Lapita's Magical Escape offers a blend of vibrant celebrations, mouth-watering cuisine, and thrilling adventures, perfect for families and adventure seekers alike.
 With exciting events running until the end of the year, Lapita promises memorable experiences for all visitors.

 The excitement continues with Dubai's only hotel festival, where every weekend from October to April bursts with unique celebrations!
 Whether you're indulging in an extravagant 5-Star Weekender, competing in the thrilling Lapita Games, or celebrating the joyous spirit of Eid Al Fitr, our Lu'WoW Weekenders are packed with surprises to turn family getaways into cherished memories.
 Each weekend unveils a new theme, ensuring there's always a fresh reason to celebrate and create lasting memories.